DreamBoatOve/aia_eis/README.md

 This repository stores the datasets and codes used in AIA-EIS.

 ## Related Published Work
-If you adopt the dataset or code in a scitific work, please cite <EIS equivalent circuit model prediction using interpretable machine learning and parameter identification using global optimization algorithms> https://www.sciencedirect.com/science/article/abs/pii/S0013468622005126
+If you adopt the dataset or code in a scientific work, please cite <EIS equivalent circuit model prediction using interpretable machine learning and parameter identification using global optimization algorithms> https://www.sciencedirect.com/science/article/abs/pii/S0013468622005126

 This project is licensed under the terms of the MIT license.